simonsobs/ocs/docs/developer/site_config.rst

   should be included in the ``agent-paths`` variable in the SCF for this host.
 For example, we might put the file in ``/simonsobs/agents`` and call it ``ocs_plugin_simonsobs.py``.
-- When the site_config system (specifically the HostMaster agent) needs to find a particular agent script, it:
+- When the site_config system (specifically the HostManager agent) needs to find a particular agent script, it:

   - Adds any directories in ``agent-paths`` to the Python import path.